MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class3/module5/module5.rst.txt

 Module 5 - Developer Portal
 ###########################

 .. note :: If you remember, we deployed 3 instances.
 One for the WebApp, one for the APIs and another one for the DevPortal.
-We will use this one in this lab.
+We will use the latest in this lab.

-When we uploaded the OAS3.0 file, this file included the API documentation.
+When we uploaded the OAS3 file, this file included the API documentation as well.
 There is only one step to publish the documentation into the DevPortal instance.

 Step 1 - Assign the DevPortal tag to the DevPortal instance
 ***********************************************************

 The controller needs to know which instance to use to push the Developer Portal into it.
-To do so, we have to add a ``tag`` to the target instance.
+To do so, we have to add a ``tag`` to this instance.
 We will use the instance ``devportal``

 #.
 In the controller GUI, click on ``Infrastructure`` > ``Instances`` > ``Graphs``
 #.
 Select the ``devportal`` instance and click on the ``gear`` icon close to the name of the instance